-The RSS may be in one of the following states (5009 CCT Interface status messages):
+The RSS may be in one of the following states (5009 PC Interface status messages):

-- Disabled-The RSS function is not enabled and will have no effect on the speed setpoint. - Enabled-RSS control has been enabled. - Active-RSS is in control of the speed setpoint, but the Speed PID is not in control of the actuator output. - In Control-RSS is in control of the speed setpoint and the Speed PID is in control of the actuator output. - Inhibited-RSS cannot be enabled.
+- Disabled-The RSS function is not enabled and will have no effect on the Speed Setpoint. - Enabled-RSS control has been enabled. - Active-RSS is in control of the Speed Setpoint, but the Speed PID is not in control of the actuator output. - In Control-RSS is in control of the Speed Setpoint and the Speed PID is in control of the actuator output. - Inhibited-RSS cannot be enabled.
 The input signal has failed, a controlled stop is selected, the unit is shut down, or RSS is not programmed.

-If, when enabled, the RSS does not match the speed setpoint value, the speed setpoint will ramp to the RSS at the "RSS Not-Matched-Rate.
-Once the RSS function is "in control" of the speed setpoint, the speed setpoint will move at the same rate as analog input value, up to the "Rmt Sept Max Rate setting" rate.
-(If the RSS maximum rate was set at 10 rpm/s and the RSS instantly moved from 3600 rpm to 3700 rpm, the speed setpoint will move to 3700 rpm at 10 rpm/s.)
+If, when enabled, the RSS does not match the Speed Setpoint value, the Speed Setpoint will ramp to the RSS at the "RSS Not-Matched-Rate.
+Once the RSS function is "in control" of the Speed Setpoint, the Speed Setpoint will move at the same rate as analog input value, up to the "Rmt Sept Max Rate setting" rate.
+(If the RSS maximum rate was set at 10 rpm/sec and the RSS instantly moved from 3600 rpm to 3700 rpm, the Speed Setpoint will move to 3700 rpm at 10 rpm/sec.)

-Refer to Volume 3 of this manual for information on related Service Mode tunables.
+Refer to Volume #3 of this manual for information on related Service Mode tunables.